 How to find the Critical Path

 The network diagrams can be very helpful in this type of time management.
-Once you have all of the necessary activities worked out and added to the diagram you can use the critical path method to find the optimal way to finish those tasks.
+Once you have all of the necessary activities worked out and added to the diagram you can use the critical path method in project management to find the optimal way to finish those tasks.

-Perhaps the simplest way of using the critical path method, once you have the earliest and latest start days, is to work backwards.
+Perhaps the simplest way of using the critical path method in project management, once you have the earliest and latest start days, is to work backward.
 Obviously the last activity is on the critical path as without this section the project will not be completed.
-You then work backwards throughout each of the activities to locate the line of activities which do not have any float days available to them.
-However it is much easier to create a table indicating the activity, preceding task and time duration and draw the network diagram based on that.
+You then work backward throughout each of the activities to locate the line of activities which do not have any float days available to them.
+However, it is much easier to create a table indicating the activity, preceding task and time duration and draw the network diagram based on that.

-Below is a network diagram drawn using the above table.
+Below is a network diagram in project management drawn using the above table.

 Critical Path Method Helps to Identify Your Days of Float